Non future leaks technology

 Now the program will use all available price history to generate the projection line.
 We call this situation as "Final Forecast".

-Once again: we look for a "good" model by training it on a training interval and testing its forecast ability on a testing interval.
+Once again: you look for a "good" model by training it on a training interval and testing its forecast ability on a testing interval.
 Timing Solution software does not allow to use any portion of data from the testing interval to train the model; it is the only way to avoid future leaks.
 When a "good" model is found, you may use all available data to create a projection line based on that model.

 Avoiding future leaks is extremely important as there are so many cases when a model shows a very high correlation on a training interval and practically does not work at all on a testing interval.
-High correlation on a training interval says only one thing: that the software used by you is able to create a model that reconstructs past market moves well enough.
+A high correlation on a training interval says only one thing: that the software used by you is able to create a model that reconstructs past market moves well enough.
 It is just a first step, though.
 Some new information can change that wonderful picture in a second.
 Our life would be much easier and we would be able to make a true forecast/projection of what will happen if we would know what moves the markets and how it actually works.
 We do not have this knowledge yet, so we can only speak about probabilities.
 That is why we need to exclude all factors that can distort our forecast.
 And future leaks are among those factors.

 This covers the Learning Border Cursor section.
 Next lessons will discuss in detail how to use the most popular methods to create a projection line in Timing Solution.